Yale-EEB723/syllabus/README.md

 	Prepend the subject line of all course related emails with "genomics: "

 The field of evolutionary biology is increasingly drawing on genomic data.
 The field of genomic biology is becoming more evolutionary as genomes are sequenced for a broader diversity of organisms.
-This course focuses on the evolution of genome sequence and function at macroevolutionary timescales, with a focus on building practical computational skills for genomic and phylogenetic comparative analyses.
+This course focuses on the evolution of genome sequence and function at macroevolutionary timescales, with an emphasis on building practical computational skills for genomic and phylogenetic comparative analyses.
 There will be more focus on using phylogenies to understand genome evolution than on using genomes to build phylogenies.

 ## Technical details